• Home

 • PVD Gold Plated Jewelry

 The vacuum process through which PVD gold-plated jewelry undergoes makes it highly tarnish-resistant.
-Since the gold is mechanically bonded to the base rather than plated, it can’t rub off, unlike gold-plated jewelry.
+It improves the jewelry’s aesthetics, toughness, and resistance to wear, corrosion, and tarnishing.

-No, gold-plated jewelry is not completely tarnish-free.
+Yes, gold-plated jewelry is not completely tarnish-free and it will tarnish over time.
 However, the speed and extent of tarnishing depend on the gold layer’s thickness and its exposure to air, water, and other chemicals.

-Yes, but only higher grades of gold vermeil jewelry are non-tarnishing.
+Some gold vermeil jewelry may be tarnished, but higher grades of gold vermeil jewelry are non-tarnishing.
 14K and above is recommended.

 What Gold Jewelry Can I Wear in The Pool?